rubysg/singapore/README.md

 ### Singapore Sling

 This is an alcoholic drink.
-I've never tried it but I'm sure it has a lot of booze in it.
+If you're arriving into Singapore via Singapore Airlines, feel free to request for the Singapore Sling as they serve the Singapore Sling on board -- for free!
+Most convenience stores around Singapore (7 Eleven/Cheers) have pre-mixed bottles ready for consumption and you may consider purchasing a bottle or two to enjoy!

-The quintessential place to drink it is at Raffles Hotel (in the public area), but very expensive.
+The quintessential place to drink it is at the 2 storey Long Bar in Raffles Hotel (accessible to the public), the birthplace of the cocktail.
+However, prices are considerably steeper there.

 ## Major Hawker Centres

 [Maxwell Food Centre](https://plus.google.com/116782628772913980144/about?gl=sg&hl=en)
 - ABC Market
 - Redhill
+- Chinatown Complex Market & Food Centre

 ## Shopping

 One of the two major passions (the other being eating) of Singaporeans.
+Ask any local for their recommendations on places to shop and this particular shopping district will come up.
+Enter Orchard Road – this 2.2km belt is one of Singapore's premier district for shopping.
+Located amidst cultural landmarks, lively street activities and dazzling architectural landscapes, you'll be sure to spend at least a full day there if you love shopping!

+Worried that you might get lost?
+Tourist Information Centres have been set up along the shopping belt to assist you in locating various landmarks and attractions within Singapore.
+You may also consider purchasing various attraction packages at discounted rates at these centres!

 ### Electronics